Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Conditional Lagrangian Wasserstein Flow for Time Series Imputation

-So far, we have demonstrated how to leverage the kinetic energy to estimate the velocity in the Lagrangian described by Eq.~\ref{eq:Lagrangian}.
+So far, we have demonstrated how to leverage the kinetic energy to estimate the velocity in the Lagrangian described by Eq.~\eqref{eq:Lagrangian}.
 Apart from this, we can also incorporate the prior knowledge within the task-specific potential energy into the dynamics, which enables us to further improve the data generation performance.
-To this end, let $U(X_t): \mathbb{R}^d \times [0,T] \rightarrow \mathbb{R}$ be the task-specific potential function depending on the generalized coordinates $X_t$ \cite{yang2020potential, onken2021ot, neklyudov2023computational}.
-Therefore, we can compute the dynamics of the system by
+To this end, we let $U_t(X_t): \mathbb{R}^d \times [0,T] \rightarrow \mathbb{R}$ be the task-specific potential function depending on the generalized coordinates $X_t$ \cite{yang2020potential, onken2021ot, neklyudov2023computational}, and the dynamics (here, we assume that the particle is solely driven by the drift) of the system $v_t(X_t,t)$ yields